RickyWang1020/CSDSNotes/Java/Readme.md

 ## Increment in Java: post and pre methods

-1) Post-Increment (i++): we use i++ in our statement if we want to use the current value, and then we want to increment the value of i by 1.
+1) Post-Increment (i++): we first use the current value, and then increment the value of i by 1.

-2) Pre-Increment (++i): We use ++i in our statement if we want to increment the value of i by 1 and then use it in our statement.
+2) Pre-Increment (++i): we first increment the value of i by 1, and then use its value.

 Example: